 The first step in utilizing consumers during the Innovation Journey is to accurately identify the critical consumer groups.
 When identifying each consumer type it is important to look at both behaviors and attitudinal beliefs.

-We’re all familiar with this group—they’re the consumers your company has identified as the targets for your offerings and marketing efforts.
-They’re critical to successful innovation, but they can’t do it alone.
+Target Consumers: Consumers your brand is focused on We’re all familiar with this group—they’re the consumers your company has identified as the targets for your offerings and marketing efforts.
+They’re critical to successful innovation, but they can’t do it alone. |

-Lead Users are introspective consumers who tend to recognize something is missing long before others—essentially they spot the gaps.
+Lead Users: Consumers who can spot problems and opportunities Lead Users are introspective consumers who tend to recognize something is missing long before others—essentially they spot the gaps.
 Their needs and desires often conflict with those of Early Adopters and Brand Advocates.
 Lead Users don’t care about being first and are not loyal to companies or brands but are more interested in achieving their objectives and goals.
 They may create their own solutions instead of waiting for them to become available commercially.
-When working with Lead Users it is important to keep in mind that they tend to be highly critical and feel they know best, so take their direction with a grain of salt.
+When working with Lead Users it is important to keep in mind that they tend to be highly critical and feel they know best, so take their direction with a grain of salt. |

-Creatives demonstrate the ability to generate lots of highly unique ideas for new innovative products and services.
+Creatives: Imaginative consumers who are skilled at providing options and ideas Creatives demonstrate the ability to generate lots of highly unique ideas for new innovative products and services.
 They may or may not have “traditional” creative abilities in areas such as art, design or music, but generally they have a wide breadth of interests.
 They’re able to transfer these creative abilities across categories and industries, making them a perfect starting point for concept development.
-Most creatives are not comfortable following the rules of research and therefore require a less structured approach to unlock their potential.
+Most creatives are not comfortable following the rules of research and therefore require a less structured approach to unlock their potential. |

-Early Adopters embrace new products or services sooner than their peers.
+Early Adopters: Consumers who are open to new things Early Adopters embrace new products or services sooner than their peers.
 They’re open-minded and are willing to take some risk and potentially be inconvenienced by new products or experiences.
 They like to stay informed and are willing to pay a premium to be first.
-Because Early Adopters tend to dabble with products and move on quickly, we must be careful when projecting their thoughts and feelings onto Target Consumers.
+Because Early Adopters tend to dabble with products and move on quickly, we must be careful when projecting their thoughts and feelings onto Target Consumers. |

-Brand Advocates are strongly positive about a brand, so they are loyal and engage in longer relationships with their favored products.
+Brand Advocates: Consumers who love the brand Brand Advocates are strongly positive about a brand, so they are loyal and engage in longer relationships with their favored products.
 They may share their perceptions with friends and family via social media or word-of-mouth interactions.
-Exercise caution when working with Brand Advocates as their objectivity can be questionable and they may support new offerings from their favorite brands without having tried them.
+Exercise caution when working with Brand Advocates as their objectivity can be questionable and they may support new offerings from their favorite brands without having tried them. |

 In order to get the most benefit out of working with different types of consumers, it is critical to involve them at the right points along the Innovation Journey.